pudly/schmopera-hugo/content/articles/faces-in-the-crowd-operas-supernumeraries.md

 ---
-title: "Faces in the crowd: opera's supernumeraries"
+title: "Faces in the crowd: opera&#039;s supernumeraries"
 ---

 ## How did you get involved in your supernumerary work, specifically in opera?